Regularity of the Optimal Stopping Problem for Jump Diffusions: Proof of main results

 \textit{\underline{Step 4}. $\T$ is a continuous operator.} Let $v_n$ be a sequence in $\Theta$ such that $\lim_{n\rightarrow \infty} \|v_n-v\|^{(\beta)}_{E_s} = 0$, we will show $\lim_{n\rightarrow \infty} \|Tv_n-Tv\|^{(\beta)}_{E_s} = 0$.
 From \eqref{eq:def-T}, $w\triangleq Tv_n - Tv$ satisfies the Cauchy problem

 It follows again from Lemma~2 in \cite{friedman} pp. 193 that

 Now all conditions of the Schauder fixed point theorem are checked, hence $\T$ has a fixed point in $H^{\beta, \frac{\beta}{2}}(E_s)$, which is denoted by $v^{\epsilon}$.
-Moreover, it follows from results in Step 1 that $v^{\epsilon} = \T v^{\epsilon} \in H^{2+\frac{\beta-\alpha}{2}, 1+ \frac{\beta-\alpha}{4}}(E_s)$.
+Moreover, it follows from results in Step 1 that $v^{\epsilon} = \T v^{\epsilon} \in H^{2+\beta-\alpha-\gamma, 1+ \frac{\beta-\alpha-\gamma}{2}}(E_s)$.

 Finally, let us extend $v^{\epsilon}$ to the interval $[0,T]$.
-We can replace $g^{\epsilon}(\cdot)$ by $v^{\epsilon}(\cdot, s)$ in \eqref{eq:def-T}, since $\|v^{\epsilon}(\cdot, s)\|_{\R}^{(2+\frac{\beta-\alpha}{2})}$ is finite thanks to the result after Step 4 and because the choice of $s$ in Step 2 only depends on $\beta$ and $C$.
-If we choose a sufficiently large $U_0$, depending on $\|v^{\epsilon}(\cdot, s)\|_{\R}^{(2+\frac{\beta-\alpha}{2})}$, such that \eqref{eq:u_leq_U0} holds on $[s, 2s]$, then $\|v^{\epsilon}(\cdot, 2s)\|_{\R}^{(2+\frac{\beta-\alpha}{2})}$ is finite thanks to the argument after Step 4.
+We can replace $g^{\epsilon}(\cdot)$ by $v^{\epsilon}(\cdot, s)$ in \eqref{eq:def-T}, since $\|v^{\epsilon}(\cdot, s)\|_{\R}^{(2+\beta-\alpha-\gamma)}$ is finite thanks to the result after Step 4 and because the choice of $s$ in Step 2 only depends on $\beta$ and $C$.
+If we choose a sufficiently large $U_0$, depending on $\|v^{\epsilon}(\cdot, s)\|_{\R}^{(2+\beta-\alpha-\gamma)}$, such that \eqref{eq:u_leq_U0} holds on $[s, 2s]$, then $\|v^{\epsilon}(\cdot, 2s)\|_{\R}^{(2+\beta-\alpha-\gamma)}$ is finite thanks to the argument after Step 4.
 Now one can repeat this procedure to extend the time interval by $s$ each time, until it contains $[0,T]$. \end{proof}

 After the existence of classical solutions for \eqref{eq:penalty-v-eps} is established, we will study properties of the sequence $(v^\epsilon)_{\epsilon\in(0,1)}$ in the rest of this subsection.
-The following maximum principle is a handy tool for our analysis.
+The following maximum principle is a handy tool in our analysis.

 \begin{lem} Suppose that $a>0$, $a$ and $b$ are bounded and the Levy measure $\nu$ satisfies $\int_{|y|>1} |y| \nu(dy) <\infty$.
 Assume also that we are given a function $c$ bounded from below on $E_T$.
 If $v\in C^0(E_T) \cap C^{2,1}(E_T)$ satisfies $\left(\partial_t - \L_{D} - I + c\right) v(x,t) \geq 0$ and $v$ is bounded from below on $E_T$, then $v(x,0)\geq 0$ for $x\in \R$ implies that $v\geq 0$ on $E_T$. \end{lem}